BrianRyu/drumMashn-FE/README.md

 Front end for Drum Machine project
 Drum machine that uses webGL, built for MOd 3 prject at Flatiron school.

+Run 'index.html' file in browser to view web-app.

 Drum machine connects to an API, built in rails and collects drum sounds and connects them into a drum kit.
 In the background there is a space scene with 8 spheres to represent each drum pad, this uses the THREE.JS framework.